 We also participate in several cardiovascular clinical trials testing new devices and technologies.

-The UPMC Heart and Vascular Institute’s researchers rely on high-quality data collection, analysis, and preparation from our Clinical Biostatistics Core (HVI-CBC).
+The UPMC Heart and Vascular Institute’s researchers rely on high-quality data collection, analysis, and preparation from our Center for Cardiovascular Outcomes and Innovation (COIN) (HVI-COIN).